 Make sure you watch until the end to see how active these kids are each day.
 We love that the key components are constant access to the outdoors, unstructured play, and risky play; and that these kids rank #1 on their athletic ability even without any coaching!

 Imagine sending your kids to this preschool, which boasts an outdoor classroom with an amphitheater, a fairy garden, a frog pond, a worm farm, vegetable gardens, sandpits, and lots of natural discovery spaces.
 Each day includes activities based on the children’s interests including, “art, puzzles, blocks, dough, dramatic play, writing corner, construction toys, learning journals, computer, books, sand, active and imaginative play, gardening, story telling and music.”

 What does a completely outdoor forest kindergarten look like?
 Pretty idyllic.
-At Cedar Song, on Vashon Island, Washington, their slogan is: “Children cannot bounce off the walls if we take away the walls” (the quote comes from founder Erin Kenny).
+At Cedarsong, on Vashon Island, Washington, the slogan is: “Children cannot bounce off the walls if we take away the walls” (the quote comes from founder Erin Kenny).
 They believe that, “[b]eing outdoors provides [children] with not only fresh air, it encourages imaginative play, creativity, hand-eye coordination, balance, physical strength, and mental clarity.”

 4. Forest Kindergarten, Copenhagen, Denmark

 It’s not right to talk about forest schools without mentioning that the Danish have been running forest kindergartens since the 1950s.
 A Toddler in the Trees is one American mom’s account of her experience sending her toddler to a forest school in Copenhagen.